 “Putting all these factors together, I think it was time to do it” and make the changes, he added.

 Parrish joined the Glassman administration in early 2015 and has more than 15 years of professional experience in real estate, land acquisitions and property management throughout the mid-Atlantic region, according to the news release.

 As a teenager, Parrish learned various aspects of his father’s civil engineering business and previously operated an independent consulting company specializing in construction management and site location services, according to the release.

-Parrish is a licensed Maryland real estate Broker and has extensive public sector experience managing grants related to workforce development, housing, and community development, according to the release.
-He earned a bachelor of science degree in pre-law from Towson University and a master of science degree in land development from Johns Hopkins University.
+Parrish is a licensed Maryland real estate broker and has extensive public sector experience managing grants related to workforce development, housing and community development, according to the release.
+He earned a bachelor of science in pre-law from Towson University and a master of science in land development from Johns Hopkins University.

 “With his experience owning and managing his own business, he has a firm foundation on what it takes to attract and retain businesses in Harford County, and he will be looking to that in this role,” Mumby said of Parrish.
 “He has experience in the public and private sector and is highly regarded in the business community.”

 Parrish, who is married to the daughter of former Harford County Executive Jim Harkins, will be paid $122,200 in his new position, which is considered cabinet level, according to Mumby.
 He had been making $117,320.

 The cabinet position of director of economic development will be eliminated.
 Holt, who had been economic development director since early 2015, will become the county’s federal installation administrator within the new department, according to the release.

 Prior to her role in the Glassman administration, Holt was the regional manager for Harford County’s Chesapeake Science & Security Corridor, a Department of Defense Office of Economic Adjustment growth initiative for Base Realignment and Closure, or BRAC.